revbayes/revbayes.github.io/tutorials/brownian/index.md

 Finally, we bring together all the parameter to specify our Brownian motion model along the tree.
-Note that we specify here the site rates as the product of the global rate ‘sigma‘ time the sites specific rates (which are, however all equal in this first exercie).
+Note that we specify here the site rates as the product of the global rate `sigma` time the sites specific rates (which are, however all equal in this first exercie).

     logmass ~ dnPhyloBrownianMVN(psi, branchRates=1.0, siteRates=sigma*perSiteRates, rootStates=rootlogmass, nSites=4)

-After this you need to create the model using the ‘model‘ function, create your monitors, create the MCMC and finaly run the MCMC.
+After this you need to create the model using the `model` function, create your monitors, create the MCMC and finaly run the MCMC.

 Exercises {#exercises-3 .unnumbered}